Skip to main content

 To assign a text to students:

-1. Click 'Set Texts' on the menu
+1. Click 'Set Texts' on the menu and select 'Assign a Set Text'

 2. Choose your class from the class dropdown